City of Glendale, CA

 Home MenuBusiness Registration Certificate (BRC)

 Every business located in Glendale, including subleases, is required to apply for and maintain a valid Business Registration Certificate (BRC) regardless of any other licenses or certificates a business may have previously obtained.
+A BRC does not relieve owners, tenants, or applicants from their legal obligations to obtain any and all necessary permits and or comply with local, state, and federal regulations that may apply to their use and/or business.
+For example, a BRC does not authorize a change of use.
+Only a Certificate of Occupancy issued by the City’s Building Official can authorize a change of use.

 Before Applying for a BRC

 Certain business types cannot operate in certain zones.
-Find out whether a business type is allowed at an address by consulting the Glendale Zoning and Parcel Map.
-A business or a proposed business must be located in a zone where it is allowed so that the City will issue the applicant a BRC.
+Find out whether a business type is allowed at an address by consulting the Glendale Zoning and Parcel Map A business or a proposed business must be located in a zone where it is allowed so that the City will issue the applicant a BRC.

 Where & When to Apply for or Renew a BRC

-A business should apply for or renew its BRC using the GlendalePermits online portal.
+A business should apply for or renew its BRC using the Glendale Permits online portal.
 BRCs must be renewed annually and must be posted in a visible location for all to see.

 Any changes to a business’s activities, square footage, name, ownership, location/address, or other details, require the business to apply for a new BRC.
 A BRC is no longer valid once any information listed on a BRC is not current.